 In our first end, both my stones went through the house.
-The two scoring stones were thrown by Joshua.
+The two scoring stones were thrown by my friend.
 I’m not sure about the second end.
 The two scoring stones may have been his again, or one of them may have been mine.
 In the third game, both scoring stones were mine, and one of them actually landed right on the button.
 This happened to be the throw I filmed from the end of the rink behind me.
 You can see it on the video below.
-When my stone landed on the button, Joshua raised his fist and yelled.
-We were told that curling protocol didn’t include celebration, but I could resist having Joshua take a photo of me subtly pointing at my stone.
+When my stone landed on the button, my friend raised his fist and yelled.
+We were told that curling protocol didn’t include celebration, but I could resist taking photo of me subtly pointing at my stone.

 In the fourth game, our one point came from my stone that also landed on the button, but this time it was knocked there by a stone thrown by the other team, so I’m not as proud of that one.

 We were on the ice for two hours, and every moment of it was fun.
 Curling is very different from anything I’ve done before.
 It’s also an accessible game—the fact that I didn’t make a fool of myself was a big plus, along with the fact that I landed a stone on the button (although I realize that was as much luck as anything).
 I may even join a league sometime.